Beginner And Advanced Drawing Ideas

 In addition, drawing Disney characters can also be a lot of fun.
 So if you’re looking for a way to improve your drawing skills, why not try drawing some of your favorite Disney characters?

 You might ask yourself, what should I draw when I’m bored?

-Practice different shading techniques or different lines using different pencil points.
+Practice different shading techniques or different lines using other pencil points.

 Just have fun doodling and drawing lines and curves in all different directions.

 Sketch the first five objects you see in a room.

 Practice Drawing Basic Geometric Shapes